San Jose, California

 • Provided no public notice or input

-The CHP demonstrates daily that compliance is possible without encryption.
-San Mateo County agencies kept radios open by training officers on what information to broadcast.
-The DOJ even confirmed these approaches were acceptable.
+CHP has shown every day since 2020 that compliance is possible without full encryption.
+San Mateo County agencies kept their radios open by training officers on what to say over the air.
+The DOJ confirmed these approaches satisfied the directive.

 Not every Silicon Valley city stayed dark.
-Palo Alto, after 20 months of community advocacy led by Councilman Greer Stone, reversed its encryption decision in August 2022.
-The city adopted the CHP model: keeping dispatch open while using cell phones for sensitive information.
+Palo Alto reversed its encryption decision in August 2022 after 20 months of community advocacy led by Councilman Greer Stone.
+The city adopted the CHP model: keeping dispatch open while routing sensitive information through cell phones.

-Just 15 miles from San Jose, Palo Alto demonstrated that the DOJ mandate doesn't require encryption.
-If a city of 68,000 can reverse course, why can't the capital of Silicon Valley follow suit?
+Fifteen miles from San Jose, Palo Alto showed the DOJ directive does not require encryption.
+If a city of 68,000 can reverse course, San Jose has no technical reason it can't do the same.

 Read the Palo Alto Success Story